tessiert/SLCSP-healthcare-calculator/README.md

+## My solution to a coding challenge completed as part of a job application.

-# Calculate second lowest cost silver plan (SLCSP)
+# Instructions:  Calculate second lowest cost silver plan (SLCSP)

 ## Problem